fkamin/client/README.md

-#Project management system --- client
+# Project management system --- client

-Run application with npm start./
+Run application in Visual Studio Code with "npm start".<br/>
-Open browser and type [http://localhost:3000](http://localhost:3000) to view it.\
-asdf
-asdf
+Hit the http://localhost:3000 to see running application.